walmartlabs/thorax/README.md

 ### updateItem *view.updateItem(model)*

-Equivelent to calling `removeItem` then `appendItem`.
+Equivalent to calling `removeItem` then `appendItem`.
 Note that this is mainly meant to cover edge cases, by default changing a model will update the needed item (whether using `itemTemplate` or `itemView`).

 ## Thorax.Util